hyperledger/indy-hipe/text/ssi-notation/README.md

 automatically encrypt and therefore is not a way to achieve confidentiality.
 Note that complex signature schemes (multisig, M of N, ring) use this operation as well.
+* `verify(msg, signature, signer_pubkeys)` -- Verify a signature over a
+message with select keys.
+Note that complex verification schemes (multiverify, M of N, ring) use this operation as well.
 * `sym_crypt(msg, sym_key)` -- Symmetrically encrypt for anyone
 who has the symmetric key, achieving a limited form of confidentiality.
 Key must be shared in advance with both parties.
 Likely tamper